saraozn/tp/docs/UserGuide.md

 ![UserInterface](images/user-guide/UserInterface.png)

 ### 1. Menu Bar
+The Menu Bar is your command center, allowing you to exit the application and look for our user guide.

 ### 2. Command Input and Output Boxes
 These boxes are located at the top section of the window.<br><br>